KiAi-dev/selectiveci-action/README.md

 Create a file named `.selectiveci.yml` in your repository.

 SelectiveCI uses an **areas + policy** configuration model.
+Each area represents a logical ownership or risk boundary (for example: docs, services, CI/security).

 - You define **areas** (named groups of paths)
 - Each area has a **policy** (`skip`, `selective`, or `full`)
 - SelectiveCI detects which areas are impacted by the PR and decides the final mode

 ### Example